Anshu705/Pharma-Supply-Tracker-Contract/Readme.md

 This project is licensed under the MIT License - see the LICENSE file for details.

 #### Support:
-For technical support or partnership inquiries, please contact our development team at [contact information to be added].
+For technical support or partnership inquiries, please contact our development team at

 ---